-Podiatrists take care of your ankles and feet; in a nutshell, they keep you moving
+A podiatrist’s job is to take care of your ankles and feet.
+In a nutshell, they keep you moving without pain.

-In the world of podiatry, prevention is definitely better than cure.
-Left untreated, simple problems can lead to pain and loss of mobility.
-So, take care of your feet and ankles – you need them to be in tip-top shape.
+In the world of podiatry, prevention is better than cure.
+Left untreated, simple problems can lead to pain and loss of mobility, which can then cause weight gain, loss of muscle tone, nerve damage and an inactive lifestyle.

 - Relaxed environment.
-It’s never fun when you are seeking treatment for a medical condition.
-A relaxing pleasant environment helps to ease your nerves.
-Friendly staff can put your mind at ease or keep you feeling positive through any uncomfortable treatments.
+Seeking treatment for a medical condition is never fun.
+A relaxing and pleasant environment will help to ease your nerves.
+Look for friendly staff that put your mind at ease and keep you feeling positive throughout any uncomfortable treatments.

 - Range of services.
-A good podiatrist will be able to offer a range of services from general foot care to surgery.
+A good podiatrist will be able to offer a range of services from general foot care to surgery and sports podiatry.
 If they do not offer the service you require, they should refer you to a podiatrist who specialises in your condition.

 - Specialisation.
 Some podiatrists specialise in particular foot conditions, such as problems associated with diabetes or repetitive strain.
 Other areas of specialisation can be age-specific, for example relating to children or the elderly.
-Make sure that the podiatrist you see has knowledge and experience relevant to your problem.
+Make sure the podiatrist you see has knowledge and experience relevant to your condition.